 When making plans for a tour of China, some general knowledge about Chinese holidays can be useful to avoid transportation peaks and crowded tourist attractions.
-There are three kinds of public holidays in China: national holidays, holidays for some citizens, and the traditional holidays for Chinese ethnic groups.
+There are three kinds of public holidays in China: national holidays, holidays for some citizens, and the traditional ones for Chinese ethnic groups.

-In addition to these national holidays, there are also holidays for certain groups of citizens: Women's Day (March 8th), Youth Day (May 4th), Children's Day (June 1st), and Army Day (August 1st).
+In addition to these national holidays, there are also some for certain groups of citizens: Women's Day (March 8th), Youth Day (May 4th), Children's Day (June 1st), and Army Day (August 1st).
 These groups usually have half a day off for these holidays.

 Ethnic groups in China have their own holidays according to tradition, such as the Tibetan Spring Festival (January 1st in Tibetan calendar), the Water-Splashing Festival of the Dai Nationality (14th to 16th of April, 24th to 26th day of the sixth month of the Dai calendar), and the Nadam Fair of the Inner Mongolian people (Between July and August).